 - Clearing your mailbox if you are equipped enough and do not have to drive

-- Carpooling with friends when you realize it’s been long that you have had a relaxed chat, after all, it’s almost like going on a long drive.
+- Carpooling with friends when you realize it’s been long that you have had a relaxed chat, after all, it’s almost like going for a long drive.

 - Watching movies, yes I did watch a complete Hindi movie once on my laptop on the road when rains stuck Bangalore last year.